studio1902/statamic-peak/README.md

 <span id="reduced-motion"></span>

 The default anchor styles configured in `tailwind.config.site.js` respects users that prefer less motion.
 Other transition utilities used in Peaks' templates are prefixed with the `motion-safe:` variant by default.
 Motion-safe variants are enabled for all animation and transition utilities.
 You can disable this in `tailwind.config.js`.
 Read more on [how motion safe works](https://tailwindcss.com/docs/hover-focus-and-other-states#motion-safe).

+## Toolbar
+<span id="toolbar"></span>

+Peak adds a hidden toolbar to the top right corner of your screen.
+It becomes visible when you hover it and it displays the current Tailwind breakpoint (when your env is `local`).
+It also has an edit button when you're logged in.
+The toolbar can be permantly fixed to your window by toggling the button.

 ## Upcoming features
 <span id="upcoming-features"></span>